rbkettlewell/trollstigen-fpga/README.md

 2) sbt

 Compilation Instructions:
-To compile the source enter the following in a bash terminal at this level top level directory: sbt run
+To compile the source enter the following in a bash terminal at this level top level directory: sbt "run <path to synthesis files>"

 FPGA Block Organization Display for 8X16 CLB Device: